jacksonh1/slim_conservation_orthogroup_generation/README.md

 6. **Cluster the filtered LDOs using CD-HIT**
 7. **Align the clustered sequences** (uses MAFFT by default)
 8. **output** the alignment and the ortholog group information in a directory structure that is compatible with the conservation analysis pipeline (link)
-    - the group information is output in the form of a json file that can be imported as a python object (see `./examples/` for examples of how to use the object)
+    - the group information is output in the form of a json file that can be imported into python

 ### outside resources used (and links):
 - [orthoDB database](https://www.orthodb.org/)